Red symbolises happiness and good fortune.

 Red is the predominant coloured thread in this beautiful embroidery from Gujarat.

-This Red Madras Duvet Cover simply glows with redness!
+This Red Madras check duvet cover, sadly no longer available, simply glows with redness!

 The promise of togetherness is sealed by the warmth and binding power of the red drape and red accessories.
 The bride’s first step into her new home is characterised by the ritual of dipping her feet in red water and walking bare feet on the floor of the house to symbolise the beginning of her new role.